robin-rpr/calos/doc/best_practices.rst

    tar-based approach lets the Docker daemon run on a different node from the client without needing any shared filesystems.)

-   The usual convention, including for Charliecloud tests and examples, is that the context is the directory containing the Dockerfile in question.
+   The usual convention, including for Clearly tests and examples, is that the context is the directory containing the Dockerfile in question.
 A common pattern, used here, is to copy in the entire context.